chuckbergeron/etherplate/README.md

 * On successful purchase, show a message about the new purchase and how it needs to be confirmed by the network, and redirect to show the now confirming token on Purchase History or My Tokens page
 * Deploy to Netlify & Ropsten, use Infura

+## Web3 1.0.0.beta34 -- Upgrade

+* race condition on not having list of accounts from MetaMask on page load?
+* finish getting `.events.BoughtToken()` working again

 ## Nice-to-haves:

 * Use a local web3 (1.0.0.beta?) instead of the current MetaMask/browser's web3 instance (which is deprecated)